Radiation injury is damage to tissues caused by exposure to ionizing radiation.

 During imaging procedures that involve ionizing radiation and especially during radiation therapy for cancer, which involves high doses, the most susceptible parts of the body, such as the lenses of the eyes, female breasts, ovaries or testes, and thyroid gland, are shielded when possible (for example, by wearing a lead-filled covering).

 Because doctors are unlikely to know the amount of radiation a person has received, they usually predict outcome based on the person's symptoms.
-The cerbrovascular syndrome is fatal within hours to a few days.
+The cerebrovascular syndrome is fatal within hours to a few days.
 The gastrointestinal syndrome generally is fatal within 3 to 10 days, although some people survive for a few weeks.
-Many people who receive proper medical are survive the hematopietic syndrome, depending on the radiation dose and their state of health.
+Many people who receive proper medical care survive the hematopoietic syndrome, depending on the radiation dose and their state of health.
 Those who do not survive typically die within 4 to 8 weeks after exposure.

 Nausea and vomiting can be reduced by taking drugs to prevent vomiting (antiemetics).
 Such drugs are routinely given to people undergoing radiation therapy or chemotherapy.
 Dehydration is treated with fluids given intravenously.

 People with the gastrointestinal or hematopoietic syndrome are kept isolated to minimize their contact with infectious microorganisms.
 Blood transfusions and injections of growth factors that stimulate blood cell production (such as erythropoietin and colony-stimulating factor) are given to increase blood counts.
 This treatment helps decrease bleeding and anemia and helps fight infections.
-If the bone marrow is severely damaged, these growth factors are ineffective, and sometimes bone marrow transplantation is done, although the experience with this treatment for this condition is limited and the success rate is low.
+If the bone marrow is severely damaged, these growth factors are ineffective, and sometimes hematopoietic stem cell transplantation is done, although experience with stem cell transplantation for either gastrointestinal or hematopoietic syndrome is limited and the success rate is low.

 People with the gastrointestinal syndrome require antiemetics, fluids given intravenously, and sedatives.
 Some people may be able to eat a bland diet.
 Antibiotics are given by mouth to kill bacteria in the intestine that may invade the body.
 Antibiotics as well as antifungal and antiviral drugs also are given intravenously when necessary.